· By Kenne Johnson

 Let me reassure you right now, it's not you, and your pits aren't broken.
 The problem usually isn't going natural… it's the formula you're using.

-Signs Your Deodorant Is Irritating Your Skin
+Signs Your Deodorant Might Be Irritating Your Skin

 If you've recently switched deodorants and noticed changes in your underarms, irritation can show up in a few different ways:

-• Redness or rash
+- Redness or rash

-• Burning or stinging sensation
+- Burning or stinging sensation

-• Dry, flaky skin
+- Dry, flaky skin

-• Darkening of underarms
+- Darkening of underarms

-• Itchy pits that won’t calm down
+- Itchy pits that won't calm down

 Is There Something Better?

-👉 Read next, Why We Use Magnesium in Our Natural Deodorant and find your pits’ new best friend.
+👉 Read next: Why We Use Magnesium in Our Natural Deodorant and find your pits' new best friend.